UAV Drones are transforming the way we see the world

 - Drone progress monitoring reports: repeated flight monitoring and progress for construction and civil works.

-- 3d modelling / digital twins: 30 years experience of in mapping and modelling the real world.
+- 3d modelling / digital twins: 30 years experience in mapping and 3d modelling the real world.
+3d models are much better than a flat 2D CAD drawing.

-- Assessment management surveys: quickly map your assets, know where they are, their condition and other data sets imported into your GIS system
+- Asset management surveys: quickly map your assets, know where they are, their condition and other data sets imported into your GIS system

 - Crop surveys: Map your farmland with ease and routinely monitor your crops.